TheGregorianChurch/TheBookofEarth/README.md

-# The Book of Greg
+# The Book of Earth

 Consider this my demo tape, my rough draft.
 This will be a book in the future.